 A.P.C stands for Atelier de Production et de Création, summarising the brand’s ethos perfectly.
 Focused on quality and made with an artistic vision, the brand sees production and creation as an art, being as much a part of the creative process as designing.

-The brand was started in 1987 by Tunisian-French designer Jean Touitou in Paris.
+The brand was started in Paris 1987 by Tunisian-French designer Jean Touitou.
 After stumbling into an entry-level fashion job by accident, Touitou found himself working for Kenzo founder Takada Kenzo, introduce him to Japanese design and influence.
 When he began his own collections, at first his labels simply read HIVER or ETE, rejecting branding for a focus on the seasons and functionality, gaining a unisex following of his initial collections.

 By 1989 when the A.P.C label was debuted, the brand already had a cult following dedicated to their high-quality, minimalist designs.
 Bringing basics into the realm of luxury fashion, A.P.C have maintained that same focus on functionality and quality since the start.